off-by-some/contrakit/docs/paper/theorems/1. Representation, Uniqueness, and Additivity/3_agreement_kernel_uniqueness.md

 **Proof.**

-We proceed in three steps.
+We proceed in three steps—and establish uniqueness systematically.
+Consider this carefully.

 1. **Step 1 (Refinement separability $\Rightarrow$ coordinatewise sum form).**